ices-tools-dev/VISA_tool/hke.md

 # Catch scenarios

 <br>
-**Table 2** Hake in subareas 4, 6, and 7, and in divisions 3.a, 8.a–b, and 8.d, Northern stock.
-The basis for the catch scenarios.
+**Table 2**  The basis for the catch scenarios of hake in subareas 4, 6, and 7, and in divisions 3.a, 8.a–b, and 8.d, Northern stock.
 All weights are in tonnes.
 <br>
 <table class="table" style="font-size: 10px; margin-left: auto; margin-right: auto;">
  <thead>